cultureandempire/cultureandempire.github.io/cande.md

 > Mr Snowden has created quite a stir among those folks who are very committed to global transparency and the global web, kind of ungoverned and free.
 I'm just trying to illustrate that you've got a group of people out there who make demands, whose demands may not be satisfiable, may not be rational, may not be the kinds of things that government can accommodate.
 They may want to come after the US government, but frankly, you know, the dot-mil stuff is about the hardest target in the United States.
 So if they can't create great harm to [military websites], who are they going after?
 Who for them are the World Trade Centers?
 The World Trade Centers, as they were for al-Qaida.

-In December 2010, PayPal, Visa, and Mastercard (among other firms) froze Wikileaks' account, cutting off donations to that site.
+In December 2010, PayPal, Visa, and Mastercard (among other firms) froze WikiLeaks' account, cutting off donations to that site.
 In retaliation, Anonymous organized "Operation Payback," a "distributed denial of service" attack on those firms' web servers.
 Thousands of people around the world ran scripts on their PCs that sent request after request to PayPal's servers, overloading them, until no-one could use them.
 Under the CFAA, this gave the FBI a mandate to arrest them and prosecute them, which started about three years later, in October 2013.

 Operation Payback was very significant.
-It was ostensibly a non-violent protest against the banks and payments processors who had tried to strangle Wikileaks.
+It was ostensibly a non-violent protest against the banks and payments processors who had tried to strangle WikiLeaks.
 However, what it really signified was the escalation of the war between the Spider and Para-state, and the digital revolution.

 Anonymous, worthy of a book in themselves, had sharpened its teeth against Scientology, no easy target, and now it attacked the financial system, and by implication, the US Government.
 The arrest of young male protesters -- including a 16-year old Dutch boy -- and indictment for high crimes against the State is a classic old men versus dangerous young men story line.

-We've seen that Bank of America conspired with private companies to, in their own words, "Commit cyber attacks against the infrastructure" of Wikileaks.org.
+We've seen that Bank of America conspired with private companies to, in their own words, "Commit cyber attacks against the infrastructure" of wikileaks.org.
 This, we see, is perfectly acceptable.
 However, to conduct the equivalent of a non-violent street protest against PayPal's Internet headquarters is a federal crime leading to arrest and prosecution.
 There is not even the pretense of impartiality.

 Knowing in 2010 that the Spider was watching every click, those young men would have been rather more careful.
 Since it took over two years to pounce, we can assume there are more international "cyberterrorism" warrants in the pipeline.
 The result will be like pouring water on an kitchen grease fire.
 The coming arrests will inflame the dangerous young men who think of themselves as Anonymous.